Trustii-team/AllergenChip/README.md

 If you are interested by accessing the dataset or collaborating with Trustii.io and SFA on this project, please reach out to us at contact@trustii.io.

+# More information

+To access the challenge forum discussions and the dataset description, check out the challenge webpage at https://app.trustii.io.